mogoweb/chromium_webview/README.md

 ## TintBrowser

 The [TintBrowser](https://github.com/mogoweb/TintBrowser) is forked from [https://github.com/Anasthase/TintBrowser](https://github.com/Anasthase/TintBrowser), but use Chromium WebView as web engine.
+The TintBrowser is a full functional browser that you can use it as start point.

 ## Setting Up